 Forty years ago Sunday, history was made at Carnegie Hall.

 On May 6, 1972, comedian Groucho Marx made his debut at the famed New York venue to a packed house.
 Tickets sold out as soon as it was announced.

 Marx was 81 at the time and had been out of the spotlight for many years.
 His one-man show only toured a handful of venues, and his Carnegie Hall show was later released as an album called An Evening with Groucho.

 She closed the book, placed it on the table and finally decided to walk through the door.
 That's the starting sentence for Round 8 of Three-Minute Fiction.
-That's our contest where we ask you to write an original short story that can be read in about three minutes.
-Our readers from across the country are combing through all of our 6,000 submissions this round.
-Let's hear a sample of their favorites so far.
+That is our contest where we ask you to write an original short story that can be read in about three minutes.
+We are no longer accepting submissions for this round.